 Many new bloggers begin designing their blogs and when they get to the part where it’s time to link social media accounts, guess what they do… I bet you’re guilty of it too.

 This is EXACTLY what we did.
-We even tried posting on Facebook, Instagram, Pinterest, AND Google Plus every time we released an article.
+We posted on Facebook, Instagram, Pinterest, AND Google Plus every time we released an article. *facepalm*

-Stop trying to master every potential platform for blog traffic and instead focus ALL of your attention on mastering ONE platform.
+Stop trying to master every potential platform for blog traffic and instead focus ALL of your attention on mastering ONE platform first.

 If you’re a real go-getter, you might be able to handle two platforms – but no more!
 If you’re able to drive traffic from two different sources, they can help each other grow.